ibm-cloud-docs/containers/cs_troubleshoot_clusters.md

 {: screen}

 {: tsCauses}
 The infrastructure credentials that are set for the region and resource group are missing the appropriate [infrastructure permissions](/docs/containers?topic=containers-access_reference#infra).
 The user's infrastructure permissions are most commonly stored as an [API key](/docs/containers?topic=containers-users#api_key) for the region and resource group.
-More rarely, if you use a [different {{site.data.keyword.Bluemix_notm}} account type](/docs/containers?topic=containers-users#understand_infra), you might have [set infrastructure credentials manually](/docs/containers?topic=containers-users#credentials).
+More rarely, if you use a [different {{site.data.keyword.cloud_notm}} account type](/docs/containers?topic=containers-users#understand_infra), you might have [set infrastructure credentials manually](/docs/containers?topic=containers-users#credentials).
 If you use a different IBM Cloud infrastructure (SoftLayer) account to provision infrastructure resources, you might also have [orphaned clusters](#orphaned) in your account.

 {: tsResolve}
 The account owner must set up the infrastructure account credentials properly.
 The credentials depend on what type of infrastructure account you are using.